clarin-eric/awesome-cmdi/README.md

 - [CMD Toolkit](https://github.com/clarin-eric/cmdi-toolkit/) - Contains the schemata, stylesheets and scripts that form the basis of CMDI.

 ### Validation <!-- omit in toc -->
-- [Component validator](https://github.com/clarin-eric/cmd-validate) - A library for validating CMD component specifications using XSD and Schematron ("CMDValidate").
+- [Component validator](https://github.com/clarin-eric/cmd-validate) - A library ("CMDValidate") for validating CMD component specifications using XSD and Schematron.
 - [Instance validator](https://github.com/clarin-eric/cmdi-instance-validator) - Java based utility for validating CMDI records.

 ### Editing <!-- omit in toc -->